The Context (TV programme): Format

 The one hour-long programme originally aired at 19:00 GMT/BST weekdays on the BBC News Channel in the UK, which meant 14:00 EST on BBC World News.
 In August 2020, the show moved to 21:00 GMT/BST in the UK, 16:00 EST on BBC World News.

 Since April 2023, the programme is now aired and broadcast for two hours from 20:00 GMT/BST weekdays on BBC News around the world and across the UK.
 The programme uses Studio C, with the backdrop of London at night, the main anchor (usually Fraser) in the Broadcasting House studio and guests appearing via video for segments such as The Panel.

 Interviews have previously been carried out both in the Washington studio and the London studio, with Kay and Fraser contributing to each other's interviews.
 Regular contributors to the programme included Ron Christie, a Republican strategist who served as a former adviser to George W. Bush, BBC North America editor and relief presenter Jon Sopel, and political correspondents Rajini Vaidyanathan (Washington), Adam Fleming and Iain Watson (Westminster).
 In mid-2019, Vaidyanathan moved to Delhi and left the programme and John Pienaar - a former contributor - left the BBC to join Times Radio.

+Since 2025, the second part of Friday's programme has been subtitled The Week with John Simpson, with the veteran world affairs editor looking back on the week's international and diplomatic developments.